18 Nov Top 10 Most Affordable Traditional Nursing Degree Programs

 Thankfully, we have made your life a whole lot easier!
 No need to spend hours and hours online creating your own spreadsheets to figure out what is the best option in terms of affordability when considering the quality of tuition.
 The “Top 10 Most Affordable Traditional Nursing Degree Programs” listed below has been compiled by taking these different factors into account- school reputation, retention and graduation rate, student-to-faculty ratio, and the cost of the degree.

 4400 S M L King Jr Pkwy, Beaumont, Texas 77705

 7,659 In-State Tuition

 Lamar University takes pride in offering a traditional nursing degree program in the state of Texas.
-The Department of Nursing provides quality and innovative learning experiences, and they have partnered with more than 90 clinical agencies to expose the students to various health care settings and help them gain confidence in addressing many needs of the patients.
-Aside from the university’s high technology simulation equipment, they also have a facility called “The Caring Place” which provides educational support services to students.
-This staffed nurse area allows the students to ask different questions on a one on one basis, and additional assistance from their study.
-They can also have access to laptops with supplemental software on various nursing topics.
+The Department of Nursing provides quality and innovative learning experiences, and they have partnered with more than 90 clinical agencies to expose students to various health care settings and help them gain confidence in addressing the many needs of the patients.
+Aside from the university’s high technology simulation equipment, they have a facility called “The Caring Place” which provides educational support services to students.
+This staffed nurse area allows students to ask different questions on a one-on-one basis, and additional assistance from their study.
+They can have access to laptops with supplemental software on various nursing topics.

-The faculty of Lamar University uses innovative teaching strategies to assist the students in acquiring more knowledge and skills.
+The faculty of Lamar University uses innovative teaching strategies to assist students in acquiring more knowledge and skills.
 They have two learning resources where students can benefit from- electronic medical record software and the use of ebooks.
 The two resources enable the students to learn the best ways to incorporate technology into nursing care and provide or manage relevant patient health information.
-Moreover, the newly added interdisciplinary simulated learning experiences provide the students with an opportunity to work with other healthcare providers including the paramedics.
+Moreover, the newly-added interdisciplinary simulated learning experiences provide students with an opportunity to work with other healthcare providers, including paramedics.

 Farmingdale State College